 - Hazardous substances in samples

 - Wear gloves and a mask to handle any samples that you suspect may contain hazardous substances.
-Hazardous substances are defined in the Regulations as “any pesticide, herbicide, desiccant or inoculant.”
+Hazardous substances are defined in section 1 of the Canada Grain Regulations as “any pesticide, desiccant or inoculant.”

 - Non-registered varieties

 - Where grain of any kind is not a registered variety under the Seeds Act, no person shall, except with the permission of the Canadian Grain Commission, assign a statutory grade to that grain which is higher than the lowest grade established by regulation for that kind of grain.
 An order is issued annually to allow non-registered varieties of beans to be graded higher than the lowest statutory grade.

 All grading is done on representative portions divided down from the clean sample, using a Boerner-type divider.